-Your eyes are not pools of graduating lights and depths and distances They do not draw me
+Vour eyes are not pools of graduating lights and depths and distances

+They do not draw me

+down

+into

+an offer of cool coolness

+They do not unfold a mirage

+beyond my desert realm

 They strike direct.

 Your eyes do not cut through my strangeness like a cat knowing in the night They do not slant into my soul some spent light -exposing to answer.